 Zhangjiajie Glass Bridge

 Also in China is the longest bridge in the world made of glass where pedestrians pay high prices for what Business Insider calls a “colossal waste of time.”
 That’s thanks to a sea of people and their shoes which scuff the glass beneath feet, despite the fact that booties are mandatory to, in theory, protect the 99 panels of nearly 24-inch thick glass.
-Tourists flock to walk the 1,400-foot long glass bridge that sits 980 feet above China’s Grand Canyon just as they do to these 12 popular observation decks with terrifying views.
+Tourists flock to walk the 1,400-foot long glass bridge that sits 980 feet above China’s Grand Canyon.

 Lake Pontchartrain Causeway

 Per the Telegraph, “Lake Pontchartrain Causeway in southern Louisiana is an epic structure that crosses one of the most famous bodies of water in the United States; a lake that has inspired literature, music, and film.”
 This nearly 24 mile-long bridge is the longest bridge in the world that’s not in Asia.
 It’ll cost you $5 to go southbound on the Lake Pontchartrain Causeway which makes it a bargain.

 The Vasco da Gama Bridge